isomerpages/nlb-learning/_science/Children/Content.md

   </div>
   <div class="col is-three-fifths">
     <p><b> Make a Parachute at home | School Holiday Specials with Librarians (9:31)</b><br>
 Do your children like creating their own inventions just like Leonardo Da Vinci?
-Join our librarian Faye, as she shows us Leonardo's many amazing inventions and teaches us how to make one of them!
+Join our librarian Faye, as she shows us Leonardo's many amazing inventions and teaches us how to make one of them! <br>
-<small> Primary School Children (Part 2) | School Holiday Specials with Librarians (2020, July 20).
+<small> Source: Primary School Children (Part 2) | School Holiday Specials with Librarians (2020, July 20).
 Public Libraries Singapore.</small></p>
   </div>
 </div>
 <div class="row is-multiline margin--bottom--lg">